-Thirty cards include practice simplifying exponential expressions with negative exponents by rewriting them into expressions with positive exponents.
+Twelve rounds include practice or review simplifying exponential expressions with negative exponents by rewriting them into expressions with positive exponents.
 The activity also includes expressions when the exponent is zero.

-The answer key is built into the activity so students check each other for accuracy.
+The answer key is built into the activity so students check for accuracy themselves.

 CCSS: Expressions and Equations Work with radicals and integer exponents: 8.EE.A.1